ToolmanP/Thoughtcrime/pages/CSE.md

   logseq.order-list-type:: number
 - ACK bit -- receiver indicates that it has done with current receiving logseq.order-list-type:: number
+- The time to send even one bit: 2 * $\delta t$, so the maximum rate is $1/(2* \delta t)$
-- Shortcomings: when the required bit
+- Shortcomings: when the data bits has a lot in parallel, the propagation time is too long.